-- Reduce threats to international peace and security by seeking to generate and apply expert knowledge to address critical challenges related to nuclear security, global power dynamics, and states in transition.
+- Reduce threats to international peace and security by seeking to generate and apply expert knowledge to address critical challenges related to nuclear security and global dynamics.

-- Strengthen higher education and libraries in selected countries in Africa by seeking to enhance postgraduate training, research, and retention.
+- Strengthen higher education and research in selected countries in Africa by seeking to enhance postgraduate training, research, and retention.

 International Peace and Security (IPS)

 In light of the ever-changing global environment and domestic realities within the United States and abroad, the Corporation regularly revises its priorities within a general framework of longstanding grantmaking interests.
 Responding to challenges, the Corporation continues to bring independent, authoritative analysis to bear on policy relevant issues and to seek effective approaches to global problems.

 The IPS program supports research and dissemination, deep interactions among U.S. and foreign expert communities, the fostering of future experts and leaders in its focus areas, and the strengthening of relevant institutions and their outreach capacity, with a specific focus on Nuclear Security, Global Dynamics, and Research and Policy.

 With new challenges posed by non-state actors and the spread of dual-use civilian nuclear technology, today’s nuclear risks are different than those faced during the Cold War, but no less urgent.
 Responding to existing and emergent challenges, the Corporation’s Nuclear Security program seeks to: strengthen the capacity of international organizations to ensure the peaceful use of nuclear technology; support the Nuclear Security Summit process, to secure all weapons-usable nuclear material; generate in-depth analysis on disruptive technologies and their implications for strategic stability; and facilitate international efforts to limit nuclear proliferation, with an emphasis on North Korea and Iran.